isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Therapeutic Use Exemption (TUE) & Substances.md

 The List of Prohibited Substances and Methods, updated annually by the World Anti-Doping Agency (WADA), is the International Standard defining what is prohibited In-Competition and Out-of-Competition.
 The List also indicates whether particular substances are banned in particular sports.
 WADA reviews and updates the List annually and the most current edition of the List is posted on WADA's website at: [https://www.wada-ama.org/en/prohibited-list](https://www.wada-ama.org/en/prohibited-list) .
 The updated Prohibited List comes into effect on 1 January every year.

 For easier access, the List is now available on the various mobile devices and platforms.
 Visit the Prohibited List [mobile site](https://www.wada-ama.org/en/prohibited-list) or download the application for iPhones.

+**PRINCIPLE OF STRICT LIABILITY**

+Athletes should know that, under the Code, they are strictly liable whenever a prohibited substance is found in their urine or blood sample.
+This means that a violation occurs whether or not the athlete intentionally, knowingly or unknowingly, used a prohibited substance or was negligent or otherwise at fault.
+It is therefore very important for athletes to understand not only what is prohibited, but also what might potentially cause an inadvertent doping violation.

+Athletes should always check with their International Federation or Anti-Doping Singapore (ADS) to find out what additional substances and methods are prohibited in their sport.
+Athletes should always make their doctor aware that they are athletes and check if the prescribed medications is in the Prohibited List.
+Those who are unsure of what a product contains should not take it until they are sure it is not prohibited.
+Ignorance is never an excuse.